Facilities Maintenance Division

 To prevent emergencies and equipment breakdowns, Maintenance Operations conducts ongoing preventive maintenance on equipment.
 Preventive measures include inspections, testing, lubrications, cleaning, filter and belt changes.
 Work is performed according to the manufacturer's recommended maintenance procedures and typically goes on without occupant or public notice.
 Preventive maintenance responsibilities include those mandated by government regulations, insurance requirements and building codes.
 Many of these, such as emergency generators, indoor air quality, fire suppression equipment, and alarm testing, are designed to ensure reliability of Public Safety operations as well as the health and safety of facility occupants.

 Projects range from design/construction, remodeling, and equipment or facility component replacements.
 Every department has unique and differing budgeting constraints.
 When capital improvement funding requests are approved at levels that do not allow for contracting, this division is often called upon to fill the gap.
-The Building Maintenance Division then performs all or part of the construction to accomplish the Department's goals and objectives.
+The Facilities Maintenance Division then performs all or part of the construction to accomplish the Department's goals and objectives.
 Maintenance strategies such as life cycle planning and deferred maintenance also play key roles in terms of setting priorities for selected components to be replaced as capital improvements.

 Emergency Maintenance Services